oxheadalpha/xtz-shots-website/getting-started.md

 ## What is a tarball ?

 In addition to snapshot, we provide tarballs.
-Unlike snapshots, tarballs are **raw archives of the Tezos node storage**, in lz4 format.
+Unlike snapshots, tarballs are **raw archives of the Tezos node data directory**, in lz4 format.

 We provide 2 kind of tarballs:

 ### Rolling tarballs

 Rolling tarballs are generated from our rolling snapshots.
-We take a rolling snapshot, import it into a node, then package its storage into a tarball.
+We take a rolling snapshot, import it into a node, then package its data directory into a tarball.

 Effectively, by importing a tarball instead of a snapshot, you skip the snapshot import that the node would normally do.